resource-watch/slate/source/includes/concept/_geostore.md

 ### Geostore ID and hash

-A unique identifier for the geoStore object in the form of a 128 bit [MD5 hash](https://en.wikipedia.org/wiki/MD5) generated from the GeoJSON object after being processed by Geostore with the considerations described above.
+A unique identifier for the geostore object in the form of a 128 bit [MD5 hash](https://en.wikipedia.org/wiki/MD5) is generated from the GeoJSON object after being processed by Geostore with the considerations described above.
 This means that each identifier is a unique fingerprint of the GeoJSON string; adding an exact copy of your GeoJSON will generate the same hash, but if it is changed in *any way* it will have a different hash.
 Note that these changes maybe by adding properties or other fields, not only by changing the geometry.

-[TODO: Describe behavior when adding exact same GeoJSON.
-Is the geostore overwritten, no action?]
+If, when creating a Geostore object, we provide the exact same GeoJSON as the one for an existing Geostore object, then the Geostore object returned will be the already existing Geostore object - i.e. no action is done and the existing Geostore object is returned.

 ### Bounding box